|

 out the lining (You DID buy a suit with a take-out lining, didn't you

-?), take out the body armour and hang your kit up on hangers (not on
+?), take out the body armor and hang your kit up on hangers (not on

 a hook using the hanging loop) and put somewhere cool, dry and well